-Camelthorn has been known to break through sealed bitumen roads, while sharp-tipped spines may pose a danger to stock.
+Camel thorn has been known to break through sealed bitumen roads, while sharp-tipped spines can be a danger to stock.
 A major source of spread is from the movement of root fragments due to cultivation.

 Camel thorn is found in the northern parts of Victoria, usually associated with irrigated pastures and neglected areas.

-It is a rigid, much-branched, spiny shrub commonly 25–60 cm tall but can grow to 1.5 m tall.
+It is a rigid, much-branched, spiny shrub.
+It's commonly 25cm to 60cm tall but can grow to 1.5m tall.

 Aerial growth dies in autumn and new shoots emerge from roots in spring.